Pavan-Gv/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 ![](m7.png)
 ![](m8.png)
 ## Result:
-Thus the program to implement the the Logistic Regression Model to Predict the Placement Status of Student is written and verified using python programming.
+Hence the program to implement the the Logistic Regression Model to Predict the Placement Status of Student is completed and verified using python programming.